 The high strength structural mix is designed to form a longer lasting, durable concrete block, suitable for a range of underpinning, scour protection and river walling projects, and works particularly well with steelwork.
 This structural mix is typically used for schemes specified by Consultants, for more technically demanding schemes, or where there is a need for a longer design life.
-The high strength mix is available in both the underwater and bag options above water.
+The high strength mix is available in both the underwater and above water bag options.

 Underwater bagwork utilises SoluForm’s patented biodegradable liners and enable dry mix concrete to be placed below water, with the use of steelwork, in a clean and environmentally acceptable manner.
 Alternatively, our water soluble above water bagwork can be useful for dry or out-of-water bagwork applications, or for schemes where either the environmental risk isn’t there, or the risk can be managed.
-In the absence of surrounding water, ther above water bagwork is hydrated by either pre-soaking of hosing in situ, dependant upon where the bagwork is placed.
+In the absence of surrounding water, above water bagwork is hydrated by either pre-soaking or hosing in situ, dependant upon where the bagwork is placed.

 The important considerations when selecting the type of concrete are Function and Design Life.
 The temptation is always there to put in a low strength, low durability, cheaper concrete mix but the consequence is ultimately a poorly performing bagwork construction with a short design life.